-The Australian Government is deeply committed to taking real and significant climate action at home and establishing Australia as a climate leader internationally.
-We are standing shoulder-to-shoulder with our Pacific partners on this crisis.
-Our increased domestic effort, including our commitment to reduce greenhouse gas emissions by 43 per cent below 2005 levels by 2030, is matched by a suite of decisions to help Pacific island countries reduce their emissions and build resilience to climate change.
+The Australian Government is deeply committed to taking real and significant climate action at home and in partnership with our region.
+This includes listening and responding to Pacific priorities, and amplifying Pacific global climate leadership.
+Our increased domestic effort, including our commitment to reduce greenhouse gas emissions by 62 - 70 per cent below 2005 levels by 2035, is matched by a suite of initiatives to help Pacific island countries in their domestic transition, build resilience to climate change, unlock targeted climate finance, and share innovations in climate adaptation.

-Together with our Pacific family, Australia endorsed the 2050 Strategy for the Blue Pacific Continent as a framework to take a strategic and long‑term approach to Pacific regionalism.
+As a member of the Pacific Islands Forum, Australia endorsed the 2050 Strategy for the Blue Pacific Continent as a framework to take a strategic and long term approach to Pacific regionalism, including on Climate Change and Disasters, on the Ocean and the Environment.
 In line with the Boe Declaration on Regional Security, we recognise that climate change remains the single greatest threat to the livelihoods, security and wellbeing of the peoples of the Pacific.
+We also recognise the inherent resilience andlived experience of Pacific peoples.
+We are working together to amplify the collective Pacific voice, including by bidding to host a Pacific COP31, and supporting the Pacific Political Climate Champions Program, and the Pacific Moana Pavilion at the annual United Nations Convention on Climate Change (UNFCCC) Conference of Parties (COP) meeting.

-Australia is ensuring climate change is embedded in our support for sustainable recovery from the economic impacts from COVID in the Pacific.
-DFAT’s Climate Change Action Strategy also commits to integrate climate change action across Australia’s development assistance program globally.
+Australia is ensuring climate change is embedded across our development program in the Pacific.
+Climate change is central to Australia's International Development Policy and Humanitarian Policy and DFAT's Climate Change Action Strategy also commits to integrate climate change action across Australia's development assistance program globally.
 This includes in the infrastructure, renewable energy, agriculture, health and education sectors.

 Working with Pacific partner governments